The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Curating the Data

-For our {\bf any atmosphere} sample, we are generous in what we call ``having an atmosphere" ($A_{\sf i} = 1$), as in ZC17.
+We are generous in what we call ``having an atmosphere" ($A_{\sf i} = 1$), as in ZC17.
 For Solar System bodies, we include all major planets (everything except Mercury) and moons (Titan) with atmospheric surface pressures $>10^{-6}$ bar.
 We include outer Solar System moons or dwarf planets that have managed to retain significant volatile reservoirs \citep{schallerVolatileLossRetention2007}, either as seasonally sublimating atmospheres and/or substantial global N$_2$ and CH$_4$ volatile deposits on their surfaces: Triton, Pluto, Makemake, Eris \citep{youngStructureCompositionPlutos2018, sicardyConstraintsEvolutionTriton2024, grundyModerateRatiosMethane2024}.
 We label all other Solar System objects as $A_{\sf i} = 0$.

-For exoplanets, planets larger than $2.2 \rm {R_\earth}$ are very difficult to explain with pure rocky compositions \citep{rogersMost16Earthradius2015b, zengNewPerspectivesExoplanet2021, rogersMostSuperEarthsHave2025}, so we label all planets with radii more than 1$\sigma$ over this limit as requiring atmospheres (or significant icy volatiles) to explain their low densities $A_{\sf i} = 1$.
-Many planets smaller than $2.0 \rm {R_\earth}$ have atmospheres too, but we apply labels only to those with direct atmosphere measurements, as follows.
+For exoplanets, planets larger than $2.2 \rm {R_\earth}$ are extremely difficult to explain with pure rocky compositions \citep{rogersMost16Earthradius2015b, zengNewPerspectivesExoplanet2021, rogersMostSuperEarthsHave2025}, so we label all planets with radii more than 1$\sigma$ over this limit as definitely requiring atmospheres (or significant volatiles) to explain their low densities $A_{\sf i} = 1$.
+Many planets smaller than this limit have atmospheres too, but we apply labels only to those with direct atmosphere measurements, as follows.

-We apply $A_{\sf i} = 1$ to one rocky planet with evidence for an atmosphere.
+We apply $A_{\sf i} = 1$ to two ultrahot small planets with evidence for atmospheres.
 55 Cnc e shows variable JWST eclipse spectra suggesting a (potentially stochastically outgassed) CO/CO$_2$ atmosphere \citep{huSecondaryAtmosphereRocky2024, patelSecondaryAtmosphereRocky2024}.
+TOI-561 b shows cool dayside thermal emission, suggesting a thick atmosphere to redistribute heat \citep{2025_teske_ThickVolatileAtmosphere}; though this cool dayside may be alternatively explained by a very reflective Bond albedo \citep{mansfieldIdentifyingAtmospheresRocky2019b}, the planet's low density further strongly suggests a gaseous envelope \citep{2023_brinkman_TOI561LowdensityUltrashortperiod}.